-"Your child's fine motor skills are becoming more and more adept, which means they'll probably enjoy quite fiddly or complex art, craft or building projects," continues Helen.
+"Your child's fine motor skills are also becoming more and more adept, which means they'll probably enjoy quite fiddly or complex art, craft or building projects," continues Helen.
 "And, as their reading, writing and counting abilities increase, they'll be ready for toys and games that make use of simple maths or involve puzzles and secret codes to work out."

 Best toys for 8 year olds at a glance